cferdinandi/reef-js/content/api/focus.md

 anchors: true
 ---

-Set focus to an element after the next UI render.
+The `focus()` method sets focus on an element after the next UI render.

 Pass in a selector for the element you want to set focus on as an argument.
 It will set focus on the target element, if one exists, after the next `reef:render` event is emitted.